szawaski/Zerra/README.md

 - High speed using the latest .NET memory capabilities, low level pointers, and Intermediate Language Generation.

 # Constructing a Query
+**If the domains are referenced in the same running project, they will automatically find the implementations with no other code needed.
+If they are running seperatly see Network Setup below.**\
 Make an interface in a common domain project.
 The attribute is to enable the calls over a network when domains run independently.
 This project should contain nothing but interfaces and models, no logic or property mapping.
 ```csharp
 [ServiceExposed]